Escape to Shark Bay!

-The Shark Bay World Heritage Area covers more than 2.2 million hectares and offers the perfect opportunity to take to the water to discover the stunning marine life that inhabit the waters that spill out from the bay.
+The Shark Bay World Heritage Area covers more than 2.2 million hectares and offers the perfect opportunity to take to the water and discover the stunning marine life that inhabit the waters that spill out from the bay.
 It’s here that you will see pods of Bottlenose Dolphins, the rare and wonderful Dugong, Humpback Whales as well as a long list of shark species… hence the name!

 If you fancy a spot of snorkelling or diving whilst visiting Shark Bay then be prepared to encounter Tiger Sharks, Hammerhead Sharks, White Nurse and Grey Nurse Sharks, Pencil Sharks, Fossil Sharks, Weasel Sharks, Bull Sharks… ok we think you get the point.

-But it’s not just marine animals that are to be spotted whilst stopping off in Shark Bay, on land you can also look out for the Shark Bay Mouse, Western Barred Bandicoot, Rufous Hare-Wallaby, and the Southern Brown Bandicoot - to name a mere few.
+But it’s not just marine animals that are to be spotted whilst stopping off in Shark Bay, on land you can also look out for the Shark Bay Mouse, Western Barred Bandicoot, Rufous Hare-Wallaby, and the Southern Brown Bandicoot - to name a few.

 Whilst in Shark Bay you can take to the water in a sea kayak or try your hand at surfing and kiteboarding in popular nearby sites such as Monkey Mia, Denham Foreshore and Little Lagoon.